School Library Programs: Standards and Guidelines for Texas

 The collection development standards for school libraries are published in the Texas Administrative Code (13 Tex.
 Admin.
 Code §4.2), available online through the Secretary of State’s website.

 In 2023, the Texas Legislature passed House Bill 900 (88th R.S.), also known as the READER Act.
-This legislation requires TSLAC to adopt standards, approved by a majority vote of the State Board of Education, for school library collection development that a school district shall adhere to in developing or implementing the district’s library collection development policies.
+This legislation required TSLAC to adopt standards, approved by a majority vote of the State Board of Education, for school library collection development that a school district shall adhere to in developing or implementing the district’s library collection development policies.

 TSLAC drafted the collection development standards in collaboration with members of the State Board of Education and staff from the Texas Education Agency and with input from educators, librarians, and parents.
 In addition to public testimony at various commission meetings, public feedback was solicited during the period of public comment for the proposed rule.
 The State Board of Education and the Texas State Library and Archives Commission approved the new standards in December 2023, and they became effective January 3, 2024.

 Yes.
-As specified in HB 900, the mandatory standards require a school library collection development policy to “be required for all library material available for use or display, including material contained in school libraries, classroom libraries, and online catalogs.”
+As specified in Section 33.021, Education Code, the mandatory standards require a school library collection development policy to “be required for all library material available for use or display, including material contained in school libraries, classroom libraries, online catalogs, library mobile applications, and any other library catalog a student may access.”
+Should teachers wish to develop classroom libraries, it is the responsibility of the district to ensure compliance with the district’s school library collection development policy.

 The collection development standards do not exempt library materials that are donated or purchased with personal funds.